difficulToName/MIT-6.824/README.md

 Before we continue, we have to ease ourselves into rpc and http or etc. in Golang.

-rpc: rpc in Go is an encapsulated package.
+Rpc: rpc in Go is an encapsulated package.
 Here are some important methods in it:
+1. We pass a pointer to object to rpc by rpc.Register.
+Then client could call the method provided by object we passed to rpc.
+2. So called rpc.HandleHTTP() means that you tell rpc package to handle those RPC request were sent to HTTP server's /rpc path.
+Maybe our service would be called by HTTP protocol?
+However, we should notice that rpc implemented by Golang can be based on http but original RPC is not based on HTTP!
+3. Use rpc.DialHTTP would init a rpc request through http protocol, the server must have opened their http to receive that.

+Here we start the task!
+From MapReduce can we know: coordinator should split file into pieces and tell workers come in which file should they handle.